izb/grunt-starter/README.md

 - `grunt rebuild` will perform a full rebuild of your site.
 - `grunt production` will build a release build of your site to `public\www`
 - `grunt watch` will build incrementally continuously as you edit your files.
 (This feature may not work reliably at present.
 YMMV)
+- `grunt notest` Will do a default dev build with no unit testing.
+Runs a bit faster than a normal build.

 Editing your site
 =================